wennergr/funkjs/README.md

 Introduction
 ------------

-funkjs is a pure functional library without side effects and 100% immutable.
-It consists of a list, stream (lazy list) and a tuple library Many other components are under development.
+funkjs is a pure functional immutable library without side effects.
+It consists of:
+ * list library (good to have functional list library)
+ * stream library (lazy list)
+ * tuple (immutable tuple implementation)
+ * semigroup (basic semigroup library + 8 predefined semigroups)

+It has 100% test coverage using vows.

+Many other components are under development.

 Documentation
 -------------